Danish-Osahan/hashspot-client-side/README.md

 Backend: For backend part i used "Mongodb Atlas" which is a cloud database.
 You can also use "Mongodb Compass" which is also a good database but using a cloud database is always good and it is also easy to deploy.
 I used " Heroku" to deploy my backend .

 The whole website is deployed on Heroku and Netlify .

+The whole code is divided into two separate "Respositries" for convinince purposes.
+The first part contain the " Client Side " code and the second part contain the " Server Side " code.

+You can access the both "Respositries".